rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="enableKeyRepeats"></a>
 ## *enableKeyRepeats*

 Enables or disables key repeats.

 ### Events

- No Events.
+No Events

 ### Parameters